 - Walk or bike (when air quality is good)

-- Limit the use of fireplaces and wood stoves in the winter because such appliances contribute a great deal to smog during the cold season.
+- Limit the use of fireplaces and wood stoves in the winter.
+There appliances contribute a great deal to smog during the cold season.
 Make sure that you maintain these appliances properly.
 For more details, visit the MELCC’s Wood Heating page

 - If you wish to buy a wood stove, choose an appliance that meets environmental performance standards (CSA or EPA certification).
 These appliances emit less particles in the air